TLDR

 What software features help manage HOA board meetings?

 Agenda creation and distribution, minutes recording with vote tracking, action item assignment and tracking, document storage for meeting records, and homeowner access to approved minutes.
 These features replace the email-and-Word-document workflow most boards use.
+HOA board meetings generate agendas, minutes, votes, and action items.
+Most volunteer boards manage these in email threads.

 Q&A